Skip to main content

 Do not immediately assume that your brain fog is due to cannabis consumption.
 There can be other factors at play.
 However, if you're fairly certain that your brain fog only comes after consuming cannabis, there are ways to relieve this and improve your mental clarity.

-Cannabis can cause brain fog due to the THC content.
+Cannabis can cause marijuana brain fog due to the THC content.
 Higher THC cannabis is more likely to cause brain fog.

 Cannabis consumption can leave users feeling mentally and physically slower, although they may also experience its therapeutic benefits, too.
 Brain fog can last well beyond the moment of consumption.